Section III. Utilities

 All public sanitary sewers will be air tested by the Developer under the supervision of the City Engineer.
 Additional testing may be required by Fox Metro Water Reclamation District.
 All testing shall be at the Developer’s expense.

 A mandrel test shall be done for all sewer main constructed of PVC SDR 26 and SDR 21 pipe no sooner than thirty (30) days after backfilling.
 No mandrel test shall be required for DR 18 PVC pipe.
 All testing shall be done in conformance with the “Standard Specifications for Water & Sewer Main Construction in Illinois”, current edition.

-Vacuum testing shall be required in accordance with Fox Metro Water Reclamation District standards.
+Vacuum testing and air testing shall be required in accordance with Fox Metro Water Reclamation District standards.
 The District may require additional testing.
 The vacuum test shall be performed after the frame is installed and adjusted to grade.

 One copy of the report for all testing shall be submitted to the City and Fox Metro Water Reclamation District prior to obtaining building permits.

 All work and material shall be in accordance with City ordinances and with current “Standard Specifications for Water & Sewer Main Construction in Illinois”, latest edition, and the American Water Works Association (AWWA).
 In case of conflict, the more stringent of the requirements shall apply.

 Trial water main shut downs will not be allowed.